HotPatcher: A open source UE resource hot patching tool

 • Supported CUSTOM ASSET HASH calculation.

-• Replaced some APIs that will be deprecated in UE4.27/UE5.
+• Replaced some APIs that are about to be deprecated in UE4.27/UE5.

-• Supported NoCompileShader during Release export to avoid shader compilation caused by loading resources, speeding up exports.
+• Supported NoCompileShader during Release export to avoid shader compilation due to resource loading, speeding up the export.

 • Optimized code, replaced some FString with FName, optimized resource dependency scanning.

-• Right-click CookAndPakAction supports selecting whether to analyze resource dependencies.
+• Right-click CookAndPakAction supports choosing whether to analyze resource dependencies.

-Note: In the current version, the HASH value for uasset is obtained by getting the engine’s PackageGUID.
-However, this property is going to be deprecated in UE4.27 and UE5.
-Therefore, I added support for custom resource HASH calculation, which will calculate the MD5 value of the original uasset file to replace the soon-to-be-deprecated PackageGUID (currently not enabled in the plugin; it will be replaced when UE officially deprecates it).
-This does not affect the functionality of the plugin, but the PackageGUID and the MD5 calculated Release*.json cannot be compatible, otherwise, all resources will have differences.
+Note: In the current version, acquiring the HASH value of a uasset is done by obtaining PackageGUID in the engine, but this property is about to be deprecated in UE4.27 and UE5.
+Therefore, I have added support for custom resource HASH calculation, which calculates the MD5 of original uasset files to replace the soon-to-be-deprecated PackageGUID (currently, it is not enabled in the plugin; it will be replaced when the UE officially deprecates it).
+This will not affect the functionality of the plugin, but using PackageGUID and MD5 calculated Release*.json cannot be interchanged; otherwise, all resources will show differences.

 If you want to enable it now, you can set bCustomAssetGUID=true in HotPatcherRuntime.build.cs.